-1. There are different kinds of loans in the financial market
+1. There are different kinds of loan in the financial market

 You can avail different kinds of loans depending on your requirement.
 For instance, if you wish to finance the purchase or construction of a house, home loans are ideal.
 Business loans help fund your business venture, while car loans make it easier to purchase the auto that you are eyeing.
 Personal loans do not come with any specific usage clauses attached.

 2. Some loans are secured, while others are not

 Typically, auto loans and business loans are secured borrowings.
 This means that when you are taking a loan that is secured, you need to provide a collateral to the lender.
 On the other hand, personal loans are generally unsecured borrowings, meaning that you do not need to offer any collateral when you avail this kind of a loan.

 3. Licenses are important

 It’s vital that you look into the licenses of the lender you are borrowing from, so that you avoid falling prey to lending scams.
 There are also many telltale signs that indicate the possibility of a less-than-legitimate lending offer.
 These include the lack of a physical address or concrete contact details, and offer terms that are too good to be true.

 4. Terms and conditions differ from one lender to another

 The actual T&C often differ from one lender to another.
 The interest, for instance, is one thing that varies across lenders and types of loans.
 Aside from that, the repayment structure, the tenure of repayment and the application processes may also vary slightly from one lending entity to the next.
 It’s a good idea to get to know the details before taking a loan.

 5. There are effective ways to compare your options